Considering an apprenticeship as a post-18 option? You may find our article dedicated to degree apprenticeships more helpful.

-What’s an apprenticeship?
+What is an apprenticeship?

 An apprenticeship is a form of vocational training where you earn a respected qualification while gaining practical experience with an employer.
 Apprenticeships are available for those over the age of 16 at various levels (from GCSE to degree).
-They let you earn at least the national minimum wage while acquiring valuable skills in your chosen STEM field.
+They enable you earn at least the national minimum wage while acquiring valuable skills in your chosen STEM field.

 Unlike traditional academic routes, apprenticeships place you directly in the real-world work environment, offering an education tailored to your career goals.
 If you’re drawn to the hands-on aspects of STEM, have a specific job in mind, or want an education beyond traditional academics, an apprenticeship could be an ideal option for you.

-What STEM Apprenticeships are available?
+What STEM apprenticeships are available?

 There are hundreds of apprenticeship types across various industries.
 Here are just a few examples of STEM apprenticeships: